The Cigna Group: Controversies

+Automatically rejecting claims with no review

+In 2023, Cigna was criticized for allowing company doctors to reject claims even if they had not opened the patient's file.
+The company was found to be using a system, "PXDX," that, according to ProPublica, "saved money in two ways.
+It allowed Cigna to begin turning down claims that it had once paid.
+And it made it cheaper to turn down claims, because the company's doctors never had to open a file or conduct any in-depth review.
+They simply denied the claims in bulk with an electronic signature."
+The speed with which denials were placed was termed internally as "click and close."

 Nataline Sarkisyan liver transplant case

-In December 2007, Cigna was criticized after the company refused to pay for a liver transplant of a California teenage girl, Nataline Sarkisyan, justifying their refusal to pay by claiming that the procedure was experimental, even though there was a liver ready and waiting to be transplanted and doctors estimated she had a 65% chance of surviving at least six months.
+In December 2007, Cigna refused to pay for a liver transplant of a California teenage girl, Nataline Sarkisyan, coming under scrutiny as a result.
+There was a liver ready and waiting to be transplanted, and doctors estimated she had a 65% chance of surviving at least six months.
 In response to much protest and public scrutiny, Cigna reversed its decision, though Ms. Sarkisyan died awaiting the transplant.
-Cigna notes that it had no financial stake in the decision to authorize the transplant because it merely administers the insurance plan of Mr. Sarkisyan's employer and would not bear the cost of any operation.
-However, Cigna offered to pay for the transplant itself when it made the exception to the policy.

 Even though liver transplants have been performed since 1963 and are a well-accepted treatment option for end-stage liver disease and acute liver failure, Cigna defended its actions by claiming that there was insufficient data to show that a transplant for a patient in Sarkisyan's condition would be safe and effective.
 The California court agreed with Cigna's position that the Sarkisyans’ claims regarding Cigna's decision-making were preempted by federal ERISA law.
 On April 16, 2009, the United States District Court for the Central District of California dismissed all of the claims against Cigna related to the coverage determination.